It will only take 8 minutes to read this post!

 8. Do you speak English? (nǐ huì shuō yīng yǔ ma?) 你会说英语吗？

-If you’re travelling around China, I feel as though you should try and get this question mastered because you can never assume that everyone will speak English.
+If you’re traveling around China, I feel as though you should try and get this question mastered because you can never assume that everyone will speak English.
 On the other hand, you might be pleasantly surprised by how many people can speak English in China!

 If they cannot speak English, they will probably respond with: